dedunu/tech/_posts/2020-02-06-postgresql-slow-running-queries.md

 ---
 layout: post
-title: PostgreSQL: Long running query detection
+title: "PostgreSQL: Long running query detection"
 ---

 I am writing this post as a note to myself.
 Every time I want to find slow running queries, I search and open this [medium post](https://medium.com/little-programming-joys/finding-and-killing-long-running-queries-on-postgres-7c4f0449e86d).
 It is a well written short post which helps me every day.
 But I wanted to improve that query.